Daniel-KM/Omeka-S-module-Access/README.md

 - [ ] Manage the case where the embargo dates are private.
 - [ ] Add a mode to check for a specific value in the reserved access property instead of exist/not exist.
 - [x] Reindexation (trigger event) when embargo is updated automatically.
+- [ ] Recheck all new features with mode "individual".

 Warning